 And if you ask your friends, you will almost always get a different answer – it will depend on what that person is most interested in.
-Which is why I’ve tried to compile a pretty detailed but neutral list with a bit of everything – forms of art, clothing, landmarks, foods and so much more.
+This is why I’ve tried to compile a pretty detailed but neutral list with a bit of everything – forms of art, clothing, landmarks, foods and so much more.

 So, read on to find out which 20 things Japan is most famous for!